-More than 99.9% of AICL's gross written premium in the financial year 2016/17 was from contracts written in the United Kingdom, with the remainder from contracts written in the Republic of Ireland.
+More than 99.9% of AICL's gross written premium in the financial year 2017/18 was from contracts written in the United Kingdom, with the remainder from contracts written in the Republic of Ireland.
+AICL stopped writing business in the Republic of Ireland on 30 June 2017.